 - Alcohol Explained by William Porter – Described by the publisher as explaining “how alcohol affects human beings on a chemical, physiological and psychological level”, the book promises to be a comprehensive overview on all things alcohol.
 There’s also an Alcohol Explained 2: Tools for Stronger Sobriety for those that want to explore Porter’s writing further.

 - Drink?: The New Science of Alcohol and your Health by David Nutt – Described by the publisher as a book “written by a scientist and rooted in 40 years of medical research and hands-on experience treating patients”, this book takes a scientific approach to alcohol’s effect on everything from mental health and hormones, to fertility and addiction.
-You can purchase it from many online book sellers, including Amazon.
+You can purchase it from many online book sellers.

 - The Easy Way for Women to Stop Drinking by Allen Carr – Carr’s book is aimed at women as he explains his belief that “alcohol blights women's lives often in a distinctly different way to men's”.
 Carr is also known for a series of books giving advice on stopping smoking.